Professor Andrew Thorpe

 - Fellow of the Higher Education Academy

-As Executive Dean of the Faculty I take a very close interest in student education.
-I have oversight of, and ultimate responsibility for, student education within the Faculty as a whole.
-But sadly one of the downsides of my role in senior management is that it does crowd out time that I could otherwise spend on being directly involved in teaching.
+As Executive Dean of the Faculty I take a very close interest in student education, having oversight of, and ultimate responsibility for, student education within the Faculty as a whole.

-Over the course of my career I have taught extensively on modules at undergraduate and postgraduate levels, including ‘Twentieth Century Britain’, ‘The History of the British Labour Party’, ‘British Party Politics in the Second World War’, and ‘International Communism in the Age of the Comintern’.
+In the past I have run a wide range of modules on subjects such as ‘Twentieth Century Britain’, ‘The History of the British Labour Party’, ‘British Party Politics in the Second World War’, and ‘International Communism in the Age of the Comintern’.

 I am a Fellow of the Higher Education Academy.